GooFit/GooFit/docs/documentation.md

 but internally it is looking at the parameters[0 + 1] and returning that value, which is 3.

-If we look at the expanded constructor:
+If we look at the expanded constructure:
 ```cpp
 GaussianPdf::GaussianPdf (std::string name,
                           Observable _x,